paulscherrerinstitute/ecmccfg/hugo/content/manual/general_cfg/best_practice.md

 See [host/ecmc_server](../../knowledgebase/host/) for more information.

+{{% notice info %}}
+The EPICS PVs will update at a lower rate than the ethercat master rate.
+See PVProcessingRate.md for more information.
+{{% /notice %}}

 ## ecmc server setup
 * If possible, make sure the native igb ethercat driver is used.